 She is also passionate about reporting stories that are historically significant, such as her coverage of Pope John Paul II’s important visit to Cuba, which led to progress in religious freedom for the Communist nation.
 She also covered the 2000 Summer Olympics in Sydney, Australia and the massive 1996 Latino and immigrant civil rights march in Washington, D.C. that attracted tens of thousands of demonstrators from across the country.

-Baldonado came to NBC4 in 1995 from KCAL-TV, where she worked as a reporter.
+Baldonado came to NBC4 from KCAL-TV in Los Angeles, where she worked as a reporter.
 She began her broadcast journalism career as a news assistant at the San Francisco ABC-owned station.
 After that, she became an assignment editor for another Bay-area station before moving to Los Angeles to be a field producer for KTTV.
-In her spare time there, she honed her reporting, writing and editing skills while making a professional reel which would lead to her first job as on-air reporter at a station in Palm Springs.
+While there, she honed her reporting, writing and editing skills while making a professional reel which would lead to her first job as on-air reporter at a station in Palm Springs.

 During her tenure at NBC4, Baldonado has received a myriad of professional awards.
 She won a prestigious National Edward R. Murrow Award for her work on the half-hour special “LAUSD: Battle for Control,” and a Los Angeles-area Emmy Award for the special “Forgotten Neighbors.”
 Her other honors, include two Regional Edward R. Murrow Awards, several Golden Mikes and an Associated Press Mark Twain Award.